Best Dark Web Monitoring Services for Business Compared

 Overview: External attack surface management with dark web monitoring

-SOCRadar combines attack surface management with dark web monitoring to provide comprehensive external threat visibility.
-Their platform discovers unknown assets while monitoring for credential exposure.
+SOCRadar combines attack surface management with dark web monitoring for external threat visibility.
+It discovers unknown assets while monitoring for credential exposure.

 Strengths: